-In most cases, WebCenter consumer applications or portlet producer applications deployed to Oracle Application Server 10.1.3.x are compatible with applications migrated to Oracle Fusion Middleware 11g.
-For example, a WebCenter consumer application that has been migrated and deployed to Oracle WebLogic Server in Oracle Fusion Middleware 11g may still use portlets from PDK-Java producer applications running on Oracle Application Server 10.1.3.x.
+In most cases, WebCenter consumer applications or portlet producer applications deployed to Oracle Application Server 10.1.3.x are compatible with applications upgraded to Oracle Fusion Middleware 11g.
+For example, a WebCenter consumer application that has been upgraded and deployed to Oracle WebLogic Server in Oracle Fusion Middleware 11g may still use portlets from PDK-Java producer applications running on Oracle Application Server 10.1.3.x.

 Oracle Fusion Middleware 11g supports backward compatibility for WebCenter consumer applications and portlet producer applications.
-Based on the compatibility supported, you may decide to migrate only your WebCenter consumer applications or only portlet producer applications, or both.
-Table 15-4 lists the compatibility between different versions of WebCenter consumer applications and portlet producer applications.
+Based on the compatibility supported, you may decide to upgrade only your WebCenter consumer applications, only portlet producer applications, or both.
+Table 15-3 lists the compatibility between different versions of WebCenter consumer applications and portlet producer applications.

-Table 15-4 shows that a WebCenter 10.1.3.x consumer application and a PDK-Java or a WSRP 1.0 WebCenter 11g portlet producer application are compatible.
-In such a case where backward compatibility is supported, you may choose not to migrate your WebCenter 10.1.3.x consumer application to Oracle WebCenter 11g.
+Table 15-3 shows that a WebCenter 10.1.3.x consumer application and a PDK-Java or a WSRP 1.0 WebCenter 11g portlet producer application are compatible.
+In such a case where backward compatibility is supported, you may choose not to upgrade your WebCenter 10.1.3.x consumer application to Oracle WebCenter 11g.
 The table further shows that a WebCenter 11g consumer application and a PDK-Java or a WSRP 1.0 WebCenter 10.1.3.x portlet producer application are compatible.
-In such a case, you may choose not to migrate your 10.1.3.x portlet producer application are compatible.
-In such a case, you may choose not to migrate your 10.1.3.x portlet producer application are compatible.
+In such a case, you may choose not to upgrade your 10.1.3.x portlet producer application.

 However, WebCenter 10.1.3.x consumer applications are not compatible with WSRP 2.0 Oracle WebCenter 11g portlet producer applications.
 Similarly, WebCenter 11g consumer applications are not compatible with WSRP 2.0 WebCenter 10.1.3.x portlet producer applications.
-In such cases, all 10.1.3.x WSRP 2.0 applications must be migrated to Oracle Fusion Middleware 11g for these applications to work together.
+In such cases, all 10.1.3.x WSRP 2.0 applications must be upgraded to Oracle Fusion Middleware 11g for these applications to work together.

-Table 15-4Compatibility Between Different Versions of WebCenter Consumer andPortlet Producer Applications
+Table 15-3 Compatibility Between Different Versions of WebCenter Consumer and Portlet Producer Applications

 Version of WebCenter Consumer Application 1 Version of Portlet Producer Application Is this Combination of Applications Supported in Oracle Fusion Middleware 11 g ?
-10.1.3. x PDK-Java 11.1.1.2.0 Yes 10.1.3 .x WSRP 1.0 deployed to Oracle WebLogic Server 11.1.1.2.0 Yes 10.1.3 . x WSRP 2.0 deployed to Oracle WebLogic Server 11.1.1.2.0 No 11.1.1.2.0 PDK-Java 10.1.3.x Yes 11.1.1.2.0 WSRP 1.0 deployed to Oracle Application Server 10.1.3.x Yes 11.1.1.2.0 WSRP 2.0 deployed to Oracle Application Server 10.1.3.x No
+10.1.3. x PDK-Java 11g Yes 10.1.3. x WSRP 1.0 deployed to Oracle WebLogic Server $11g$ Yes 10.1.3. x WSRP 2.0 deployed to Oracle WebLogic Server $11g$ No 11 g PDK-Java 10.1.3.x Yes 11 g WSRP 1.0 deployed to Oracle Application Server $10.1.3.x$ Yes 11 g WSRP 2.0 deployed to Oracle Application Server $10.1.3.x$ No